AscendingPassage.com HOME PAGE.

 languages.
 One is tempted to ask: "What is happening?
 A ball, a

 holiday, a grand marriage?"
-No. The moon is full to-night at Thebes,
+No. The Moon is full to-night at Karnak,

 upon the ruins.
 That is all.